code-dot-org/code-dot-org/apps/docs/build.md

    the `assets:clean` step eliminates all but the newest few copies of each asset in the `dashboard/public/assets/` directory.

-   When loading an asset in dashboard or pegasus in production via the `webpack_asset_path` helper, the helper will look in the webpack manifest to determine the full path of the asset to load, including the content hash.
+   When loading an asset in dashboard in production via the `webpack_asset_path` helper, the helper will look in the webpack manifest to determine the full path of the asset to load, including the content hash.
    This is the preferred method for loading an asset.